SwampDragons/cool_new_features_demos/README.md

 `packer build -only="null 2" test_except_for_postprocesors.json`

-When it has completed, you'll notice that the build has created a packer-manifest.json file, but not a "skipped.txt" file.
+When it has completed, you'll notice that the build has created a packer-manifest.json file, but not an "output.txt" file.

 ## Interpolating variables within the "variables" template section